Pollito34/BIMM143/README.md

 # BIMM143
-Bioinformatics work from Spring 2023 at UCSD
+Bioinformatics work from Spring 2023 at UC San  Diego